What Is the NREMT EMR Certification?

 Having knowledge of these roles and responsibilities helps every EMR work more effectively with other EMS providers to maintain a safe environment for everyone involved.

-After passing the cognitive exam, students must take the psychomotor exam.
+After passing the cognitive exam, students must take the psychomotor exam to earn their emergency medical responder certification.

 This section of the test is a hands-on skills assessment of common incidents an EMR may encounter in the field.